 Text on screen: David Orazio, Account Manager

-Orazio: Welcome to this month's Trade Floor Update.
-Today I’m joined by Portfolio Manager Aaditya Thakur.
+Orazio: Hi, and welcome to this month's trade floor update.
+Today, I’m joined by portfolio manager Aaditya Thakur.

 Text on screen: Aaditya Thakur, Portfolio Manager, Australia and Global